 Plant-based dietary patterns.
-Vegetarian, especially vegan, diets have been found superior to other types of diets for lowering total and LDL cholesterol, which is understandable given that plant-based diets contain no animal fat or cholesterol and are often rich in soluble fiber.
-A systematic review and meta-analysis found a difference of 14 mg/dL (0.36 mmol/L) difference for total cholesterol and a 13 mg/dL (0.34 mmol/L) difference for LDL cholesterol when comparing these with control diets.
+Vegetarian, especially vegan, diets have been found to be superior to other types of diets for lowering total and LDL cholesterol.
+This is understandable given that plant-based diets contain no animal fat or cholesterol and are often rich in soluble fiber.
+A systematic review and meta-analysis found a difference of 14 mg/dL (0.36 mmol/L) difference for total cholesterol and a 13 mg/dL (0.34 mmol/L) difference for LDL cholesterol, compared with control diets.

-A “portfolio” combining the effects of a vegan diet, soluble fiber, soy protein, nuts, and plant sterols has been shown to lower LDL by nearly 30% in 4 weeks.
+A “portfolio” combining the effects of a vegan diet emphasizing soluble fiber, soy protein, nuts, and plant sterols has been shown to lower LDL cholesterol by nearly 30% in 4 weeks.

-Similarly, a DASH-style diet has been found to reduce total and LDL cholesterol by 14 mg/dL and 11 mg/dL, respectively.
+Similarly, a diet based on the Dietary Approaches to Stop Hypertension (DASH) study has been found to reduce total and LDL cholesterol by 14 mg/dL and 11 mg/dL, respectively.
 Mediterranean diets were found to lower total cholesterol by about 9 mg/dL.

-Diet changes can foster weight loss, which is helpful for improving blood lipid concentrations.
+Dietary changes can foster weight loss, which is helpful for improving blood lipid concentrations.
 This has been particularly true for plant-based diets.
-On average, every kg of weight loss decreases LDL and triglyceride levels by roughly 1 mg/dL each.
+On average, every kg of weight loss decreases LDL cholesterol and triglyceride levels by roughly 1 mg/dL each.

 Nutritional Effects on HDL and Triglycerides

-Avoiding high-Glycemic-Index foods.
-The Glycemic Index is a measure of the effect of foods on blood glucose values.
-For example, wheat bread has a higher Glycemic Index than rye or pumpernickel.
-Diets favoring low-Glycemic-Index foods not only help reduce blood sugar concentrations; they have also been shown to significantly reduce triglyceride levels.
-Avoiding sugar-sweetened beverages has a similar benefit.
-Individuals consuming sugar-sweetened drinks frequently have higher triglyceride and lower HDL levels when compared to those who do not consume these or have these only occasionally.
-In a study in adults, each increase in the consumption of a sweetened beverage per day was associated with a roughly 13 mg/dL increase in triglycerides and a roughly 2 mg/dL decrease in HDL.
+Avoiding high-glycemic-index foods.
+The glycemic index is a measure of the effect of foods on blood glucose values.
+For example, wheat bread has a higher glycemic index than rye or pumpernickel, reflecting its greater effect on blood glucose.
+Diets favoring low-glycemic-index foods not only help reduce blood sugar concentrations; they have also been shown to significantly reduce triglyceride levels.
+Avoiding sugar-sweetened beverages is also associated with lower triglyceride and HDL cholesterol levels.
+In a study in adults, each additional sweetened beverage per day was associated with a roughly 13 mg/dL increase in triglycerides and a roughly 2 mg/dL decrease in HDL cholesterol.

 Increasing legume intake.
 A higher intake of legumes is associated with lower triglyceride levels, as well as lower total and LDL cholesterol.

 Avoiding or limiting alcohol.
 Alcohol has diverse effects in lipoprotein metabolism, depending in part on the dose.
-Individuals consuming 1-2 drinks per day have lower serum triglycerides, but higher intakes have an adverse effect on LDL levels in older men and raise triglyceride levels.
+Individuals consuming 1-2 drinks per day have lower serum triglycerides, whereas higher intakes have an adverse effect on LDL cholesterol levels in older men, and raise triglyceride levels.,

 Fish oil and DHA supplements.
 Fish oil and docosahexaenoic acid from algal oil have both been found to significantly lower triglycerides by roughly up to 30 mg/dL; however, LDL levels also increased significantly by roughly 9 mg/dL.